 Alpine Hiking on Whistler Blackcomb

 The hiking at the top of Whistler and Blackcomb Mountains is incredible – by taking the gondolas to the top it allows for more time hiking in the alpine with less time to get there.
-With two mountains to explore and over fifty kilometres in hiking trails, lace up your hiking boots and get out there!
+With two mountains to explore and over 50 kilometres in trails, lace up your hiking boots and get out there!

 Hikes at the Top of Whistler

-stunning views of Black Tusk and Cheakamus Lake as they descend through rugged terrain that mellows into a rolling course.
+You’ll enjoy stunning views of Black Tusk and Cheakamus Lake as they descend through rugged terrain that mellows into a rolling course.
 Loop back to the Roundhouse Lodge by heading north at the trail junction away from Flute Summit and Singing Pass.

 Hikes at the Top of Blackcomb

-INTERMEDIATE: Lakeside Loop.
-Length: 2.2 km (1.4 mi); 40 minutes.
 Recommended hiking clockwise, a short climb takes you to a rich area of alpine wildflowers with Blackcomb Lake nestled below the peak of Blackcomb.
 Finish by descending back to Overlord Trail.

 Where to Eat on Whistler Blackcomb